What is it?

 A portfolio or e-portfolio is an assembly of student work over a course or semester.
 A student’s portfolio is akin to a catalog of achievements and skills enabling them to demonstrate their experience and abilities.
 The most meaningful way to engage students in this is to have them select specific work with the goal of analyzing and reflecting on each.
 For example the instructor could require students to select the three best pieces and two weakest pieces of work over the semester, and comment on their choices and what they demonstrate of their learning.
 Additionally, in a course that has students developing multiple drafts or iterations of a work, students could be required to select the artifact that demonstrates the most tangible improvement (started off somewhat poorly and improved greatly) and comment on the process they undertook to improve.

-Purpose: The purpose of a portfolio is to provide instructors and students the opportunity to oversee learning development and improvement over time.
+The purpose of a portfolio is to provide instructors and students the opportunity to oversee learning development and improvement over time.
 By generating a portfolio of work, students can review and reflect on their journey through the various course assignments.
 As an assessment tool, a portfolio can show abilities beyond grades.
 Taken further in today’s job market, the portfolio can be an essential tool for employers to see firsthand the achievements, experience, and relevant skills of potential candidates.

 Skills Promoted